 Ingrown hairs can be painful.
 They typically affect people with thick, curly hair and can become infected if left untreated.
-Ingrown hairs cause red, often itchy bumps where a hair has grown back into the skin.
-There are things you can do to treat and prevent them and in most cases you will not need to see a GP for treatment.
+Ingrown hairs cause red, often itchy bumps where hair has grown back into the skin.
+There are things you can do to treat and prevent them, and in most cases, you will not need to see a GP for treatment.

-Ingrown hairs can look like raised, red, itchy spots on skin.
-Sometimes you can see a hair trapped under the skin.
+Ingrown hairs can look like raised, red, itchy spots on the skin.
+Sometimes you can see hair trapped under the skin.
 Infected hair ingrown can be painful.
-You may see pus in the spots.
+You may notice pus in the areas.

 You are more likely to get ingrown hairs in areas you shave, such as;